 The consistency of the compound is difficult to describe.
 Every bucket is a little different; scoop into the compound and put it on your trowel and see how it stays on the trowel.
 This scoop is beginning to slide down a little, but not running off.
 This is probably the consistency I want.
 Once you start applying, if you find you’re working a little harder, thin it a little with water.

 4. Apply top coat wider than previous coats

-When taping seams, apply the compound with a wide taping knife; I’m using a 12″ wide knife.
+When taping seams, apply the compound with a wide taping knife; I’m using a 12-in.-wide knife.
 Apply the compound just a little bit wider than what is already there.
 Then remove the compound.
 Begin removing along the bottom edge.
 To keep the bottom edge feathered out, apply a little more pressure on the leading edge of the knife.
-Then do the same thing for the top, apply more pressure towards the outside.
+Then do the same thing for the top, applying more pressure towards the outside.
 To remove compound from the center, use very light pressure.

 5. Use a steep angle to remove compound

-The way the knife is held effects how it moves the material.
+The way the knife is held affects how it moves the material.
 To remove compound, hold the knife so it’s standing pretty much on edge.

 6. Use a shallow angle to apply the compound